stindrago/dart-tree/README.md

 It is built as an utility software for the [D.A.R.T method][dart-method].

-The idea is help you stay organized by providing an easy way to start a project.
+The idea is to help you stay organized by providing an easy way to start a project.
 Whenever you start a new project the structures is more or less the same.
 Instead of doing this manually you can generate the project tree with **dart-cli**.

 ## Goals